KenYeoKP/mystuff/4-HDB-Visualisation/readme.md

 ![](boxplot_explain.png)

 <br /><br />
 Once the framework for the chart was established, plotting various charts became easy.
-Resuing codes not only streamlines coding but ensures consistency, reduces bugs, and boosts efficiency.
+Resuing codes not only streamlines coding but also ensures consistency, reduces bugs, and boosts efficiency.
 So when coding, think of reusability and let it transform the software development into a smooth, joyful experience.

     # plot for 3 room
     p3 <- ggplot(df2124.3rm, aes(x = factor(age_sold), y = resale_price)) +